The BIG VAT Guide

 You can choose to register even if your turnover is below the threshold.

-In practice, that is often more attractive when reclaiming VAT on your own costs matters, or when most of your customers are VAT-registered businesses and the extra VAT on your invoice is less of a commercial issue for them.
-It is often less attractive when you sell mainly to the public and adding VAT would make your prices harder to swallow.
-HMRC also has a VAT Registration Estimator that lets businesses compare different scenarios before registering.
+In practice, voluntary registration is often more attractive when reclaiming VAT on your own costs matters, or when most of your customers are VAT-registered businesses and the extra VAT on your invoice is less of a commercial issue for them.

 How VAT works in simple terms